clinwiki-org/GraphqlReactTemplate/USING.md

 3. The **constructor** function for the element.
 When the MailMerge template is rendered to react elements this function is called to create the element that represents this Island.
 This function takes a series of optional arguments which can be used to customize the behavior.
 None of these are required so the simplest Island is something like `() => <div />`.
 The arguments are
     1. **attributes** - Map of attributes supplied to the Island in the template.
 These will be a map of string keys to string values.
     2. **children** - This is the collection of react child elements of the `Island`.
 This allows you to wrap elements in things like borders or expanders.
 This is very similar to a react higher order component.
 I.e. `(attr, children) => <div class='border'><children></div>`
-    3. **setValue(key:string, value:object)** - When defining the GraphQL fragment you can provide "holes" or mutable values which can supplied or changed by the template.
-For example you might want to include a text area which when changed sets the search parameter of the query.
-Once setValue is called the GraphQL query will be invalidated and the `MailMerge  may be re-rendered.
-    4. **raiseEvent(eventName:string, payload:object)** - Sometimes it may be useful for the `MailMerge` control to communicate up to the larger page.
+    3. **raiseEvent(eventName:string, payload:object)** - Sometimes it may be useful for the `MailMerge` control to communicate up to the larger page.
 You can, of course, use the React context api to achieve this but it might be easier for the page to hook a single event on the `MailMerge` element and pass events out.
 For example this could be used to enable user controls to raise events that get mapped directly to Redux events or a 'refresh' button might be added to indicate the page should refresh the query from the server without changing anything.
     Each event has a name and a payload.
 The payload must be interpreted by the handler of the event.
 Events are never handled by the `MailMerge` control except to be logged if a handler is not provided.
-        *TODO*: Should setValue just be raiseEvent('SET', 'key=value')?
+    **NOTE**: A special case of raiseEvent is the "SET" event which can be used to set values in the fragment parameter set.

 # Mailmerge Fragment type
 TODO: This section is under construction...
     {
         root: String
+        nodes : Node recursive type
-        params : string list // list of variable names
+        params : string[] // list of variable names
-        // TODO: think about this
+        defaultValues: Map<key,Value>,
+        values: Map<key,value>,
+        setvalue : (key,value) => new Fragment?
         // fragmentName - actually not important.
-        // fragment identity is determined by the root }
+        // fragment identity is determined by the root

+    }

 # Rendering